 - Exposure to chemicals at work or in the environment

 - Bladder irritation caused by factors such as kidney and bladder stones or inflammation and infections

 Some common symptoms of bladder cancer include:

-If you are living with bladder cancer or are a caregiver to someone with bladder cancer, the Cancer Support Community offers a variety of resources to help ease the burden of your journey.
+If you are living with bladder cancer or are a caregiver to someone with bladder cancer, we offer a variety of resources to help ease the burden of your journey:

 - Connect with our Cancer Support Helpline by phone or online via our live chat service.
 Our experienced Helpline staff are here to offer free navigation for cancer patients or their loved ones.